Tropingenie/Caribou-Slime/README.md

 SlimeVR PCB using ESP32-C3 and BMI 270
+## Methodology
+This design is intended to be assembled either completely by hand, or with some PCBA and finished by hand.
+Component selection is built around this, prioritizing larger form factor SMT components where possible, to ensure compatibility with and minimizing cost of the PCBA, while maintaining relatively simple assembly when done by hand.
 ## BOM
 |    Component    |            Choice            | Amount | Cost per | Cost with Shipping |                                                                                                    Quick Link                                                                                                    |
 |:---------------:|:----------------------------:|:------:|:--------:|:------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|